Monday 9 September 2024

 The second question is whether, even assuming that UK Freeports do violate EU state aid rules (or any other EU rules), this precludes the UK joining, or applying to join, the EU or the single market.
 The answer to that is certainly ‘no’ (this also applies to the parallel claim that they would preclude an independent Scotland joining the EU).
 Many other EU accession countries have had SEZs which, at the time of application, did not comply with EU rules.
 As part of the accession process, these SEZs either changed their rules or were phased out, in some cases over long periods, hence the idea that UK Freeport contract lengths might delay, even if not prevent, rejoining is also bogus [3].

-There’s absolutely no reason to think the same would not be true for the any accession process for the UK and, anyway, it would be part of a much wider issue than that of Freeports.
+There’s absolutely no reason to think the same would not be true for any accession process for the UK and, anyway, it would be part of a much wider issue than that of Freeports.
 If the UK ever rejoins the EU or the single market, any and all divergences from its rules that may have occurred since Brexit will have to be ended.
 Freeports are different in detail, but no different in principle, to any other such case.
 The sole reason they are being presented as some kind of special obstacle to rejoining is because of the weird preoccupation with Freeports which has grown up.

-It shouldn’t have to spelt out, but I will do so to avoid misunderstanding.
-None of this means that Freeports, specifically, or SEZs, generally, are ‘good thing’.
+It shouldn’t have to be spelt out, but I will do so to avoid misunderstanding.
+None of this means that Freeports, specifically, or SEZs, generally, are a ‘good thing’.
 On the contrary, there are serious questions about issues including corruption, various forms of criminality, value for money, and lack of accountability.
 That is especially clear from questions which have been raised in the case of the Teesside Freeport.
 Similar questions would arise with or without Brexit (because EU Freeports are by no means immune from criticism).
 But Freeports don’t ‘explain’ Brexit, they aren’t a vehicle for post-Brexit ‘States within a State’, and, to speak to the latest claims, they are irrelevant to the prospects of rejoining.

 That being so, it would make no sense for Labour to continue with Freeports in order to subvert rejoining.
 Nor do we need to look to Freeports for some secret reason to explain Labour’s hostility to rejoining.
-The reasons for that may be poor or at least debatable, but they are well-known (freedom of movement, fear of Labour leave voters, fear of it dominating the entirety of the administration etc. etc.).
+The reasons for that may be poor or at least debatable, but they are well-known (freedom of movement, fear of Labour leave voters, fear of it dominating the entirety of the administration etc., etc.).
 The UK may or may not end up joining the EU again, or the single market, under a Labour government, but Freeports won’t play any part in deciding that.

 Ruthless remainers?

-Although I don’t think the distraction of these Freeport claims are very widespread amongst serious political actors, they do point to a wider issue for ‘remainers’ or ‘rejoiners’ (or whatever the best term would be: just ‘joiners’, perhaps?)
+Although I don’t think the distraction of these Freeport claims is very widespread amongst serious political actors, they do point to a wider issue for ‘remainers’ or ‘rejoiners’ (or whatever the best term would be: just ‘joiners’, perhaps?)
 So also, and more importantly, does the present vacuum of this ‘reset means reset’ period which, as I noted above, creates a space for such political actors to influence government policy.
 That wider issue is the politics of the ‘join’ or ‘rejoin’ movement.

 The Bagehot (aka Duncan Robinson) column in the latest issue of the Economist (£) posed some sharp questions for what it called this “strangely ineffective” movement, exhorting “remainers” to become “more organized and more ruthless”, aping the determination of Farage and what became the Brexit movement.
 It provoked a lot of interesting discussion on social media, and although I don’t have space to discuss it in this post, I will probably return to it in the future.